Food & Drink

 “I love food and drinks, and serving quality products, it’s in my soul, and it keeps drawing me back.
 Mike and I always were wanting to leave our other work and do Sole Kitchen full time.
 Mike got the Harbour Coffee Company space and so we had two businesses to our names by 2018.
 Then, Mike, having struggled with mental health issues, sadly passed away.
 I had both businesses and had to make some decisions as to what to do.
 I know that Michael would have wanted me to carry on with our plan, so that’s what I did.”

-“The thing about being here on the Harbour Arm is you are surrounded by creative people.
+“The thing about being here on the Harbour is you are surrounded by creative people.
 Not only the other traders, who are immensely talented, but also the management too.
-Diane and Denise Dever, and Mitch and the team are so immersed in the art world that it’s so easy to feed off that.
 You pick up on their energy and it drives you forward.
-Covid has highlighted how much I’ve missed this family here on the Arm, because that’s what we are.
-We’re really supported here, which makes it easy, in a way, to be creative.
+Covid highlighted how much we’re a family here at the Harbour.
+We support each other and I missed that during the pandemic.
+I think that support makes it easy to be creative too.
 You’re encouraged to try out new things and new ideas.”

 Growing into Cheese Toasties